armengot/codedocdot/README.md

 ```

 Where first parameter ("project") specifies the root folder to start the search and after that, a list of target extensions of source code can be added.
-Standard output is reservated to verbose activity so the standard error output is used here to get the final ```.dot``` file.
+Standard output is reserved to verbose activity, so the standard error output is used here to get the final ```.dot``` file.

 After that, calling ```dot``` from Graphviz can parse the previous output.
 ```